nitad54448/combs/README.md

 ## How to Start

-To start the program you can go [here](https://nitad54448.github.io/combs/combs.html).If it's the first time it is better to read a step-by-step guide on indexing your first pattern, see the [Quick Start Guide](#quick-start-guide).
+To start the program you can go [here](https://nitad54448.github.io/combs/combs.html).
+If it's the first time it is better to read a step-by-step guide on indexing your first pattern, see the [Quick Start Guide](#quick-start-guide).

 ## Table of Contents